myPlaceholderUsername/hotkey-hook/README.md

     }
 }
 ```
 Args is of data type Dictionary<string, object> so we can create a pseudo parameter system.
-This way, we can pass as many values of any kinds to the hooked function.
+This way, we can pass as many values of any type to the hooked function.

 If for some reason, we need to access all hooks, we can call this list:
 ```C#